binary-butterfly/formifly/README.md

 ```

 This has the added benefit that you can hardcode the validator options if you use the validator in multiple places like shown above.

+### EmailValidator

+This is a very simple validator that only checks if the given string has an @ somewhere within it and sets the default input type
+to `email`.
+Other than that it behaves exactly like the [StringValidator](#stringvalidator).

 ## Cross Dependent Fields